 The urge to progress quickly at work is rife amongst Millennials.
 This can be great for the employer as Millennials are willing to work hard to hit their personal promotion targets, although this can also be tough because sometimes promotions don’t come so easily.

-With high expectations to advance quickly, disappointment can be felt, potentially leading to stress and anxiety due to the frustrations of feeling trapped and undervalued at work.
-This may be the reason why employee turnover rates have been reported to be growing by scientists Kelleher, Westerman & Yamamura.
+With high expectations to advance quickly, disappointment can be felt by those, potentially leading to stress and anxiety due to the frustrations of feeling trapped and undervalued at work.
+This may be the reason why employee turnover rates have been reported to be growing, by scientists Kelleher, Westerman & Yamamura.
 Job hopping was once fiercely frowned upon, but luckily now it’s often seen as an indication of a hungry and high-achieving Millennial.